kylegrover/rusty-bote/project.md

 3. Bot creates and posts the poll as an embed with interactive components

 ### Voting Process
-1. Server members click on buttons to cast votes
+1. Server members interact with buttons or select menus to cast votes
    - For STAR voting: Rate each option from 0-5 stars using select menus
    - For plurality voting: Select a single option
    - For ranked choice: Arrange options in order of preference